Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 and how we make money.

 You're probably also getting your finances in order, whether it be opening a 529 college savings plan or purchasing life insurance coverage.
-On top of all that, expecting parents should be developing the right health insurance strategy.
-Mom’s maternity coverage and your baby-to-be’s care are some of the biggest health care expenses today.
-And those costs can be out of control without an adequate in-network policy.
-Uninsured, vaginal and C-section births can range anywhere from $30,000 to $50,000.
+But your first step as an expecting parent should be developing the right health insurance strategy.
+Maternity coverage and your baby-to-be’s care are likely some of the biggest health care expenses you'll have.
+And those costs can be massive without an adequate in-network policy.
+If you're uninsured, costs for both vaginal and C-section births can range anywhere from $30,000 to $50,000.

-As soon-to-be proud parents, you’ll want to know what’s covered and not covered in your current coverage, what types of costs and expenses to expect and if switching health insurance plans is the right decision.
+As a soon-to-be proud parent, you’ll want to know what’s covered and not covered in your current coverage, what types of costs and expenses to expect, and whether switching health insurance plans is the right decision.

 Get expert family financial advice, weekly in your inbox.

 Subscribe to our newsletter, Easy Money and get the latest expert financial guidance for families, including tips on budgeting & saving.